| The

 even sit on my lap.
 The memory still brings tears to my eyes

 as I remember the ache.
+Of

 course, having no arms made even the simplest tasks difficult.